DesperateEffort18/umass_lends/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

+## Important: Build Configuration

+This project uses a **custom build script** that temporarily hides the `src/` directory (Vite frontend) during Next.js build to prevent React Router conflicts.
+The build script automatically:

+1. Temporarily renames `src/` directory
+2. Runs Next.js build (API routes only)
+3. Restores `src/` directory after build

+The build script is configured in `package.json` as the `build` command, so Vercel will use it automatically.

 ## Environment Variables Setup

 To fix the build error on Vercel, you need to set the following environment variables in your Vercel project settings: